 (SD): You know, Shawn, I agree 100%.
 An effective MDR solution really has to address the drift and the dwell, the visibility and the detection, the left of boom, the right of boom.
 Really that pre-breach mindset, and then also what you do post-breach because breaches can and will happen.

 (BF): And that makes a lot of sense.
 Shannon, what other key components do companies need?

 (SD): Well, let's start with MDR.
 So, the defining characteristic of MDR is really, it's focused on delivering a meaningful security outcome.
 And what I mean by that is an outcome that's designed to ease that pre-breach or left of boom and post-breach or right of boom concern.
 It has to be a holistic view.
-So companies need to start with maximum visibility into their environments, and the ability to detect and respond to threats, coupling that with the capability to minimize the impact of vulnerabilities, configuration issues or misconfigurations and cyber-attacks.
+So companies need to start with maximum visibility into their environments, and the ability to detect and respond to threats, coupling that with the capability to minimise the impact of vulnerabilities, configuration issues or misconfigurations and cyber-attacks.